MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 One by one, Bramble caught them - juggling claws and shells with dazzling precision as he cycled across the deck… and then, off the plank...

 Another gasp.
 The dodos clutched their feathers.
-Surely this was extinction in motion.
+Surely this was extinction in motion?
 Bramble and the lobsters vanished beneath the waves.

 Silence.